Help your kids get a decent shot at it

 Ryder: Where does their money come from?

 This went on to the issuance of new money, so I turned off the baby monitor and poured one bourbon, one scotch, one beer, plus a chocolate-almond-milk (he’s off dairy, and I’m self-medicating).
-We climbed under the table to share in the dirty Cheetos.
+We climbed under the table to talk, lucking into a few dirty Cheetos.

 Where money comes from